syiming/testbed/docs/source/support/gcp.md

 ![](_img/add-people.png)

-3. **Upgrade your account** in order to use GPUs by following these [instructions](https://cloud.google.com/free/docs/gcp-free-tier#how-to-upgrade).
-Otherwise [Google Cloud Free Tier](https://cloud.google.com/free/docs/gcp-free-tier#how-to-upgrade) does not come with GPU support or quota.
+3. **Upgrade your account** to use GPUs by following these [instructions](https://cloud.google.com/free/docs/gcp-free-tier#how-to-upgrade).
+Otherwise, [Google Cloud Free Tier](https://cloud.google.com/free/docs/gcp-free-tier#how-to-upgrade) does not come with GPU support or quota.

 ![](_img/upgrade-1.png)